roetske/Relay-control-motorrunning-motorbike/README.md

 Would be great alternative instead of measuring alternator voltage.

 # Update in time
-Keep it simple.
-In test at idle shuts off despite adjusting. pushbutton 5s press on -1s press off important light on when on
+In test at idle shuts off despite adjusting.<br />
+Keep it simple. <br />
+pushbutton 5s press on -1s press off<br />
+important light on when on<br />
-Use tiltsensor when on stand always off.
+Use tiltsensor when on stand always off.<br />
-I think this is the way to go.
+I think this is the way to go.<br />
-If motorcycle is parked and someone presses randomly not on.
+If motorcycle is parked and someone presses randomly not on.<br />